Sha Tin District

 Sha Tin District is one of the 18 districts of Hong Kong.
 As one of the 9 districts located in the New Territories, it covers the areas of Sha Tin, Tai Wai, Ma On Shan, Fo Tan, Siu Lek Yuen, Kwun Yam Shan and Ma Liu Shui.
-The district is the most populous district in Hong Kong, with a population of 659,794 as per 2016 by-census, having a larger population than many states or dependencies including Iceland, Malta, Montenegro and Brunei.
+The district is the most populous in Hong Kong, with a population of 659,794 as per the 2016 by-census.

 The Sha Tin District covers approximately 69.4 km^{2} (26.8 sq. mi), including Sha Tin New Town and several country parks.
 Built mostly on reclaimed land in Sha Tin Hoi, the well-developed Sha Tin New Town comprises mainly residential areas along the banks of the Shing Mun River Channel.
 In the early 1970s it was a rural township of about 30,000 people.
 After Sha Tin's first public housing estate, Lek Yuen Estate, was completed in 1976, the settlement began to expand.
 Today, about 65% of the district's population live in public rental housing, housing under Hong Kong's Tenants Purchase Scheme, or Home Ownership Scheme.